NiallMurphyWIT/HTB_Machine_Walkthroughs/Cicada/Cicada.md

 download system
 ```

-Then, we can use impack-secretsdump to dump the sam hashes.
-With this we can use evil-winrm to pass the hash and connect as Local Admin.
+Next, we can use impack-secretsdump to dump the sam hashes.
+With this we can use evil-winrm to pass the hash and connect as Administrator.
 From here, navigate to the Desktop to retrieve the root flag.

 ```